My-Machine-Learning-Projects/CIFAR-10-Classification/README.md

 train_and_test.m is the code for training the categoryClassifier (SVM with Gaussian Kernel) using SURF+BoW features, and testing using the test dataset and test images from Google.
 It can be used to generate categoryClassifier.mat, which is required for the GUI.m file to work.
 I wasn't able to upload this file beause it exceeds the 25MB limit.<br/>

 The model achieved 93% accuracy on the training set (can be verified from confMatrix.mat) and around 41.5% accuracy on the test set (can be verified from confMatrix_test.mat).
 Although the test set accuracy isn't so high, it performs well on test images from Google.

+# Note
+Not very accurate on bird, deer and horse categories.
+I will try to improve the accuracy by extracting different features.